Symmetric Equilibria in Stochastic Timing Games: Equilibria in mixed strategies

 \section{Equilibria in mixed strategies}

-The very universal principle of the Snell envelope allows us to construct equilibria in mixed strategies in our general setting as well.
-But we do not only get existence: our equilibrium strategies can be clearly interpreted like the Snell envelope itself.
+The very universal principle of the Snell envelope allows us to construct equilibria in mixed strategies in our general setting.
+But we do not only obtain existence: the equilibrium strategies can be clearly interpreted like the Snell envelope itself.
 Recall that the compensator relates to the expected loss from stopping too late.

-The logic of the following equilibria in symmetric games is this.
-If \(F\geq L\) but without the other conditions of Lemma \ref{lem:tauLdom}, waiting for future optimal times to stop \(L\) may not be a \emph{dominant} strategy.
-Nevertheless, the players have an incentive and the possibility to coordinate on not stopping too early, which can be extended until the latest optimal time \(\tau^L(\vartheta)\) to stop \(L\).
-To cross that point, however, any player has to be compensated by some chance to become follower with \(F>L\), because otherwise any delay would definitely be costly.
-Of course the opponent has to be willing to provide that chance, so we identify the appropriate rate to compensate \emph{exactly} the impending loss \(dD_L>0\), to make both indifferent.
+The logic of the following equilibria in symmetric games is this: If $F\geq L$, but without the other conditions of Lemma \ref{lem:tauLdom}, then waiting for future optimal times to stop $L$ is not necessarily \emph{always} optimal in the game.
+Nevertheless, the players have an incentive and the possibility to coordinate on waiting, which can be extended until the latest optimal time to stop $L$, $\tau_L^{**}(\vartheta)$.
+To cross that point, however, any player has to be compensated by some chance to become follower when $F>L$, because otherwise any delay would definitely be costly.
+Of course, the opponent has to be willing to provide that chance, so we identify the suitable rate to compensate \emph{exactly} the impending loss $dD_L>0$ and make both players indifferent.

-This principle does not work where \(L>F\), however, when there would be much more intense stopping due to a preemption incentive (see Section \ref{sec:eqlsym}).
-On the other hand, even if we were considering only games with a global second-mover advantage, there may be equilibria with even higher (symmetric) payoffs~-- if simultaneous stopping is feasible and sufficiently profitable at some future point, precisely where \(M\geq F>L\).
-For these reasons we need to adapt the appropriate payoff process that players can coordinate on.
+This principle does not work when $L>F$, however, when the players would want to stop much more intensely due to preemption incentives (see Section \ref{sec:eqlsym}).
+On the other hand, even if we were considering games without first-mover advantage, then there might be equilibria with even higher symmetric payoffs~-- if simultaneous stopping is feasible and sufficiently profitable at some future time, precisely when $M\geq F>L$.
+For these reasons, we need to generalize the appropriate payoff process that the players coordinate on.